New Portfolio

 • If you want to partition your hard drive, you may want to try and download a partition manager like GParted.
 Otherwise you can use the whole hard drive.

-• If you decided to use GParted, simply partition the hard drive and leave the partition you want to use as “unformatted” and continue on to Step 4.
-If you want to use the Windows method, read below:
+• If you decided to use GParted, simply partition the hard drive and format the partition you want to use as “FAT32″ and continue on to Step 4.

 Step 4 – Install & Run Games

-The following steps may differ depending on which USB loader you installed (I’m using CFG USB Loader).
+The following steps may differ depending on which USB loader you installed (I’m using Configurable USB Loader).

 • Launch the homebrew channel and your recently installed USB Loader.